Chapter 5 : The One with the Shampooing of a Snake

 “You’re bloody crazy!”

 “Ohhhhhhhhhh!”
-We all said in unison, “buuuuuuurn!”
-No one calls Molly crazy.
-That’s like calling a dog who thinks he’s a cat a dog.
-Or telling a child they’re adopted when they don’t know.
+Everyone said in unison, “buuuuuuurn!”
+No one called Molly crazy.
+That was like calling a dog who thought he was a cat a dog.
+Or telling a child they were adopted when they didn’t know.
 My second cousin Sarah never forgave me for that last one.

 She gasped, “how dare you?!”
 Molly looked over at us.
 “How dare he?!”